James Russell Wiggins: Washington Post years

 During World War II, Wiggins served in Army Air Corps intelligence.
 While serving in the army, he met Philip Graham who would later become publisher of The Washington Post.

 Graham made Wiggins managing editor of The Post in 1947 and promoted him to executive editor in 1955.
-During 1960 to 1968, he worked as editor and executive vice president.

 One of his first acts as editor was to end racial identification in news articles.
-In 1954 Wiggins Received the Elijah Parish Lovejoy Award as well as an honorary Doctor of Laws degree from Colby College.
-He was president of the American Society of Newspaper Editors in 1959-60.
+In 1954, Wiggins received the Elijah Parish Lovejoy Award as well as an honorary Doctor of Laws degree from Colby College.
+He was president of the American Society of Newspaper Editors in 1959–60.
 Wiggins took over the Posts editorial page in 1961.

+He served as executive editor until President Lyndon B. Johnson appointed him U.S. ambassador to the United Nations in 1968.
+He was succeeded by Ben Bradlee, who had served as his managing editor since 1965.

-U.N. ambassador
+UN ambassador

-President Lyndon Johnson appointed Wiggins U.S. ambassador to the United Nations in 1968 to 1969 during the Lyndon Johnson presidency.
-In 1969 Wiggins received an LL.D. from Bates College.
+President Lyndon B. Johnson appointed Wiggins U.S. ambassador to the United Nations in 1968 to 1969.
+In 1969, Wiggins received an LL.D. from Bates College.

 Later years

 After his tenure as ambassador, Wiggins moved to Brooklin, Maine where he became editor and publisher of The Ellsworth American of Ellsworth, Maine.
 He received the Eugene Cervi Award from the International Society of Weekly Newspaper Editors in 1987.

 Wiggins was married to his high school sweetheart, Mabel Preston, and their marriage lasted 67 years until her death in 1990.

+Wiggins died on November 19, 2000, in his home in Brooklin, Maine at the age of 96.